AuDigitalHealth/ci-medicare-records/pages/_includes/extension-donationdecision-intro.md

 #####  **Usage scenarios**
 The following are the usage scenarios expected:
-* Medicare sends Australian Organ Donor consent records to the My Health Record system
+* An individual’s Australian Organ Donor Register (AODR) record is uploaded to the My Health Record system from a Medicare Repository

 ##### **Each Extension SHALL have**
 1. an extension identifier (url)